tonyp7/esp32-wifi-manager/README.md

 # What is esp32-wifi-manager?
-*esp32-wifi-manager* is an esp32 program that enables easy management of wifi networks through a web application.
+*esp32-wifi-manager* is an esp-idf component for ESP32 and ESP8266 that enables easy management of wifi networks through a web application.

 *esp32-wifi-manager* is **lightweight** (8KB of task stack in total) and barely uses any CPU power through a completely event driven architecture.
 It's an all in one wifi scanner, http server & dns daemon living in the least amount of RAM possible.